"Don't wanna be an American Idiot

 - Stealth Pun: "Homecoming" is about JOS coming home, not a school homecoming.

 Don't want to be an American IdiotDon't want a nation under the new mediaCan you hear the sound of hysteria?The subliminal mind-fuck America

 - Pardoxically lampshaded in the fourth line of the entire album.

 - Step Up to the Microphone: Tré Cool and Mike Dirnt sing the parts of "Homecoming" they wrote.

 - Subdued Section: The "Dearly Beloved" section of "Jesus of Suburbia", "Nobody Likes You" in "Homecoming".

-- Three Chords and the Truth: "American Idiot", "St. Jimmy" and "Shes A Rebel" are on par with previous Green Day songs.
+- Three Chords and the Truth: "American Idiot", "St. Jimmy," "She's A Rebel," and "Letterbomb" are on par with previous Green Day songs.

-- Johnny, writing to Will about Whatsername: "She knows I'm full of shit but at least she thinks I'm cute."
+- Troubled, but Cute: Johnny, writing to Will about Whatsername: "She knows I'm full of shit but at least she thinks I'm cute."

 - War Is Hell: "Wake Me Up When September Ends", which is about a soldier sent off to Iraq.
 The music video has his girlfriend cry in despair over the news.

 - Wham Line: One of the final verses in "Letterbomb":You're not the Jesus of SuburbiaThe St. Jimmy is a figment ofYour father's rage and your mother's love